xamarin/WebSharp/docs/vsc/example-hello-world.md

         | string[]   | Names  | Gets the argument names  |
         | string[]   | Values | Gets the argument values  |
         | bool       | Cancel | Gets or sets a value indicating whether the event should be canceled. |

 * Output to the Console:
     ``` csharp
     LogToConsoleWithSource(PPLogLevel.Log, "HelloWorld.HelloWorld", "Hello from C#");
     ```

+> :bulb: More info on the different events that you can subscribe to can be found in the [PepperSharp.Instance API Documentation](https://github.com/xamarin/WebSharp/blob/master/docs/api/PepperSharp_Instance.md#events)

 #### electron-dotnet.js: .NET and Node.js in-process implementation: hello_world.js